ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Mechanisms.md

 While the I/O is in flight, the currently running process will be in a **blocked** state ([[Processes]]).
 This includes page faults, so if a page fault is currently being thrown, the OS can use that time to service another process.

 ## Page Replacement Polices
-If memory is full, the OS may nee
+If memory is full, the OS may need to **page out** one or more pages